BROOKWOOD 1939-1945 MEMORIAL

 Brookwood Military Cemetery now contains 1,601 Commonwealth burials of the First World War and 3,476 from the Second World War.
 Of the Second World War burials 5 are unidentified, 3 being members of the R.A.F. and 2 being members of the R.C.A.F.

-In addition to the Brookwood 1939-1945 Memorial, there is the BROOKWOOD 1914-1918 MEMORIAL which was created in 2004.
+In addition to the Brookwood 1939-1945 Memorial, there is the BROOKWOOD 1914-1918 MEMORIAL, which is located nearby.
 This commemorates Commonwealth casualties who died in the United Kingdom during the First World War but for whom no graves could be found.

 As an agency service on behalf of the Royal Hospital, Chelsea, the Commission also maintains a plot of the graves of Chelsea Pensioners, which is situated adjacent to the Military Cemetery, and a small plot containing the graves of 12 members of the nursing services in the adjoining Brookwood Cemetery is also in the Commission's care.